-The design of the George Street cycleway in Redfern will be considered by Council on Monday night.
+The design of the George Street cycleway in Redfern was endorsed by Council on Monday night.

 The George Street cycleway is part of the Green Square to Central Sydney bicycle route.
 This 5.4km route will provide a safe and congestion free transport option for residents in Redfern, Alexandria and Waterloo as well as new residents in Green Square.

 It's one of ten routes in and across the city which will take people where they need to go - home, work, school or university, major parks and entertainment areas.